Close Menu

 Scammers are also targeting first-time job seekers.
 “Many people are looking to work remotely, and for those who haven’t done it before or are entering the job market with years of experience, the interview process may be new,” Terry told TechNewsWorld.

-“Requesting interviews on non-traditional platforms is a red flag for those in the know, but not for the average person,” she explained.
-“Scammers are asking for information that would traditionally be requested after a hire, such as proof of employment eligibility (Social Security numbers, driver’s licenses, bank account numbers for direct deposit, etc.) before hiring.”
+“Requesting interviews on non-traditional platforms is a red flag for those in the know.
+But not for the average person,” she explained.
+“Scammers are asking for information that would traditionally be request after a hire, such as proof of employment eligibility (Social Security numbers.
+Driver’s licenses.
+Bank account numbers for direct deposit, etc.) before hiring.”

 How To Spot and Avoid Employment Scams

 “Only apply through the company website,” she told TechNewsWorld.
-“Very often, the scammer’s ultimate goal is to collect sensitive particular information that can be used to commit other fraudulent activities, including identity theft.”
+“Very often, the scammer’s ultimate goal is to collect sensitive particular information that can be use to commit other fraudulent activities.
+Including identity theft.”

 “Don’t click on the job posting link,” she warned.
-“Open the company website in a different browser to ensure you are not being redirected to a phishing site.”
+“Open the company website in a different browser to ensure you are not being redirect to a phishing site.”

 “Whenever you feel pressured to act rapidly, slow down and do your research,” he said.
 “Urgency is a well-known persuasive technique for influencing people.”